- Automotive aftermarket definition: it is the auto industry’s after-sale market.

 OEM replacement parts are vehicle parts manufactured or re-manufactured (or “re-manned”) to replace OEM parts as they wear due to normal wear & tear of a vehicle, or for replacement due to damage.
 Aftermarket parts can be parts intended to be an alternative to OEM replacement parts, or can be an aftermarket part with different specifications altogether, and can be an add-on part or can be intended to replace an existing part.
 Accessories are parts made for the vehicle owner’s comfort, convenience or safety, or for customizing the vehicle, and are typically add-on parts.
 These can be after the original sale of the motor vehicle or they can be accessories installed by the automobile dealer.

-According to the Auto Care Association and AAIA, the DIY market is approximately 20% of the total, and the DIFM market is the remaining 80%.
+According to the Channel Forecast Model from the Auto Care Association and AASA, the DIY market is approximately 20% of the total market by parts purchases, and the DIFM market is the remaining 80%.

-Aftermarket defined by light, medium and heavy duty vehicles:
+Aftermarket definition by light, medium and heavy duty vehicles

 Vehicles are classified into Gross Vehicle Weight (GVW) or Gross Vehicle Weight Rating (GVWR) categories from “none” (the lightest) up to GVW Class 8, which includes the largest semi tractors.
 Automobiles have a GVW class of “none” or “blank.”
 Light pickup trucks and SUVs can be in GVW Class 1, 2 or 3.
 These make up the classification of “light” vehicles.